wp-plugins/smugbuy/readme.txt

 == Changelog ==

+= 1.1.5 =
+* 1.1.4 used a PHP function that was only available in PHP 5.3 and above.
+This version is compatible with PHP 5.0 and greater.
+An upgrade isn't necessary if you're running PHP 5.3 or higher.
+* Code cleanup.

+= 1.1.4 =
+* SmugMug changed the URL structure to improve SEO.
+This version of SmugBuy is compatible with the new URLs.
+It is also backward compatible with the old style URLs.

+= 1.1.3 =
+* Added some support options in the admin screen.
+* Verified compatibility with WordPress 3.3.1.

 = 1.1.2 =
 * Added option to open the "buy" link in a new window.
 * Verified compatibility with WordPress 3.1.